pkdc/earthquake-data-analysis/README.md

 - Histogram of earthquake magnitudes.
 - Scatter plot of earthquake locations.
-- Bar plot of earthquake counts by location.
+- Bar plot of Top 10 earthquake counts by location.
 - Scatter plot of depth vs. magnitude.